-Eloise graduated from King’s College London in 2000 with LLB (Hons) (First Class).
-This was followed by several years spent working as a political adviser and policy/campaigns manager for a range of organisations from the Country Landowner’s Association (CLA) to the London Chamber of Commerce and the British Retail Consortium.
-Eloise then spent a couple of years at a Government Department, where her roles included working for a Minister.
+After graduating from King’s College London in 2000 with LLB (Hons) (First Class) and before commencing her academic career Eloise worked as a political adviser and policy manager for organisations ranging from the Country Landowners’ Association to the London Chamber of Commerce and the British Retail Consortium.
+She then spent a couple of years at a Government Department, where her roles included working for a Minister.
 This practical experience has informed her research and teaching in the field of Public Law.